 GeneCards Summary for EIF2AK1 Gene

 EIF2AK1 (Eukaryotic Translation Initiation Factor 2 Alpha Kinase 1) is a Protein Coding gene.
 Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Translation Factors.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is EIF2AK4.
+An important paralog of this gene is EIF2AK3.

 UniProtKB/Swiss-Prot for EIF2AK1 Gene